alanng10/class-lang/Docue/Article/Sande/a.md

 LessOperate, AddOperate, SubOperate, MulOperate, DivOperate, SignLessOperate, SignMulOperate, SignDivOperate, BitAndOperate, BitOrnOperate, BitNotOperate, BitLiteOperate, BitRiteOperate and BitSignRiteOperate have syntaxs that are same as Class Lang.
+The operates input Type is IntType.
-The operates input 64 bits int values in refs.
+The input IntType is int type of Kind.
+The operates output Type is IntType.
+The output IntType is the int type of Kind that same as input Kind.

 Operates that output int values output 64 bits int values in refs.
 The operates do 64 bits int operations instead of 60 bits in Class Lang.